mui/material-ui/docs/data/material/customization/typography/typography.md

 **Step 1.
 Update the theme's typography object**

-Let's add a variant called "poster", and get rid the "h3" variant:
+The code snippet below adds a custom variant to the theme called `poster`, and removes the default `h3` variant:

 ```js
 const theme = createTheme({